amirulirsyad/stardust-SDK/docs/index.md

 ### Why not just let me upload a FBX or an OBJ file ?

 We have in mind that we should allow the creation of interactive objects not only static ones.
 You can't have interactions scripts on FBX or OBJ unless you write a specific code for it.
-We target the mak
+We want people to be able to create an interactive experience WITHOUT writing any line of code.
+Examples of what our framework can do can be found [here](ar3a.app).
+All experiences on this app were done without writing a single line of code by our designer thanks to the framework

 ### Creating new objects